Skip to main content

 3 mentions Positive Neutral Negative

-• “Funny thing is that when I started to play this game I felt like I was playing a beta state of the game; now after hundreds of hours and months spent in this game, after what the developers did, I feel like I'm playing an alpha state of the game.”
+• “Funny thing is that when I started to play this game I felt like I was playing a beta state of the game, but now after hundreds of hours and months spent in this game, after what the devs did, I feel like I'm playing the alpha state of the game.”

 • “Excellent and funny game staff.”